 What are probiotics and prebiotics?

-Our gut bacteria, known as the gut flora or gut microbiota, performs multiple functions in the body, like promoting overall health and wellbeing.
-Thus, it is imperative to consume balanced amounts of probiotics and prebiotics to ensure bacteria is balanced and your microbiota is happy.
+Our gut bacteria, known as the gut flora or gut microbiota, performs multiple functions in the body like improving digestion and increasing the absorption of nutrients.
+Thus promoting overall health and wellbeing.
+This is why it is imperative to consume balanced amounts of probiotics and prebiotics to ensure your microbiota is happy.

 Why is gut bacteria beneficial?